open-cx/open-cx/docs/API/backend-setup.md

     required: true
   },
 ```

 #### Step 3 - API

 Open folder routes/speakers/ to access the three required files (index.js, all.js, single.js).
 On the all.js and single.js the business logic shall be implemented accordingly.

+### How do I add a schema (analogous to a table) to the database?

+#### Step 1 - Avoid rework

+Before adding a new schema, please **check it doesn't exist in the previously created models**.
+Also, **before creating new routers, please check if there's already one that can serve your needs**.

+#### Step 2 - Model

+Go to the **models** folder and create a new file similar to the already existing ones.
+For more information on how to create a schema, check the following link: https://mongoosejs.com/docs/guide.html;

+#### Step 3 - Routes

+Add new routers in the **routes/** folder according to your needs.

 #### Step 4 - Routes' index.js